bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 [Question]: Do the nonces need as an input the PTLC point transfer?
 Can you sort of pre-share, like here's the next 10 nonces and you can do pre-sharing.

-[Arik]: Well, you can always do pre-sharing, but then with pre-sharing, you have to figure out, okay, how many do you have to share, how frequently do you have to share?
+Well, you can always do pre-sharing, but then with pre-sharing, you have to figure out, okay, how many do you have to share, how frequently do you have to share?
 You're still moving the round trips.
 I guess you can do it slightly less frequently.It also depends on how frequent your payments are.
 If you have like a million payments per hour, that pre-sharing isn't going to be much good.